emipa606/PawnsChooseResearch/README.md

 - Added logic for projects that do not have specific patches, so research-projects from other mods should now mostly have an appropriate category set.

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 # What it Does

 Eliminates the need to micromanage research by having pawns select it for you.
 Each pawn now selects and tracks their own research project based on their skill passions, disabled skills, and traits.
 You can see a pawn's current research while they are researching or anytime in their stats page.
 Can't remember which pawn researched what?
-Now you can track the entire research timeline with https://steamcommunity.com/sharedfiles/filedetails/?id=2688698217]Research History.
+Now you can track the entire research timeline with [Research History](https://steamcommunity.com/sharedfiles/filedetails/?id=2688698217).

 # Recent Updates